+COUNTS FIFTY to FIFTY-ONE

-(Money Laundering To Conceal Proceeds of Wire Fraud)
+(Money Laundering To Conceal Proceeds of FCPA and Wire Fraud)

+The Grand Jury Further charges:

-- 90. Paragraphs one through six, twelve through fifty-eight, sixty-four (A) through (H), seventy-one, seventy-three, seventy-five, seventy-seven, seventy-nine and eighty-six (C) are repeated and realleged as if set forth in full herein. - On or about the dates set forth below, in the Southern District of New York, Switzerland, and elsewhere, JAMES H. GIFFEN, the defendant, and others known and unknown to the Grand Jury, in an offense involving and affecting interstate commerce, knowing that the property involved in certain financial transactions, to wit, the transfer of money between bank accounts, represented the proceeds of some form of unlawful activity, unlawfully, willfully and knowingly would and did conduct and attempt to conduct such financial transactions which in fact involved the proceeds of specified unlawful activities, to wit, wire fraud, knowing that the transactions were designed in whole and in part to conceal and disguise the nature, the location, the source, the ownership and the control of the proceeds of specified unlawful activity, to wit, on or about the dates set forth below, JAMES H. GIFFEN, the defendant, and others known and unknown, caused the transfers set forth below:
+92. Paragraphs one through six, twelve through fiftyeight, sixty-four (A) through (H), seventy-one, seventy-three, seventy-five, seventy-seven, seventy-nine and eighty-six (D) are repeated and realleged as if set forth in full herein.
+On or about the dates set forth below, in the 93.
+Southern District of New York, Switzerland, and elsewhere, JAMES H. GIFFEN, the defendant, and others known and unknown to the Grand Jury, in an offense involving and affecting interstate commerce, knowing that the property involved in certain financial transactions, to wit, the transfer of money between bank accounts, represented the proceeds of some form of unlawful activity, unlawfully, willfully and knowingly would and did conduct and attempt to conduct such financial transactions which in fact involved the proceeds of specified unlawful activities, to wit, wire fraud and violations of the FCPA, knowing that the transactions were designed in whole and in part to conceal and disguise the nature, the location, the source, the ownership and the control of the proceeds of specified unlawful activity, to wit, on or about the dates set forth below, JAMES H. GIFFEN, the defendant, and others known and unknown, caused and attempted to cause the transfers set forth below: Count Transfer Date \$84 million transfer from Orel to Treasury of Kazakhstan account August 6, 1999 51 August 26, 1999 Berkut account to Agency for Strategic Planning of the Republic of a an Kazakhstan account a second a second a second (Title 18, United States Code, Sections 1956(a)(1)(B)(i) & (f) and 2).